‘It’s a sad, sad situation, and it’s getting more and more absurd.’

 I have been reflecting on the significance of saying sorry since hearing Justin Welby’s words.
 I have written previously about the ‘I’m Sorry’ campaign, which involves Christians apologising to the LGBTI community for the ways they have harmed them.
 I took inspiration from hearing Andrew Marin of the Marin Foundation speak at the Open Church conference in London about his work of reconciliation between Christian and LGBTI communities in Chicago, where the I’m Sorry campaign began in 2010.
 The campaign’s aim is for Christians to stand by the roadside displaying messages of affirmation and apology so that those in the Pride march can see them.
 If a negative Christian protest is present, as there is each year in Liverpool, the intention would be to offer non-violent resistance, to stand nearby, perhaps with backs to the negative protestors, as a barrier between them and the negative demonstration.

-There is still a real need for a positive Christian presence of congruence, unconditional love and empathy for the LGBTI community, but it’s too soon to say sorry until our Church at the institutional level is courageous enough to admit where it has failed, and humble enough to look for new ways of relating to and being with those it has marginalised.
+There is still a real need for a positive Christian presence of empathy, congruence and unconditional love and for the LGBTI community, but it’s too soon to say sorry until our Church at the institutional level is courageous enough to admit where it has failed, and humble enough to look for new ways of relating to and being with those it has marginalised.